 A highly available installation of Tableau Server is a distributed installation that is designed to maximize the availability of Tableau Server.

 If you’re configuring a Tableau Server installation for high availability (HA), the steps you perform are all designed to build in redundancy, thus reducing your potential downtime.
-The four areas of Tableau Server that require redundancy are the data engine, repository (pgsql), and gateway processes, along with the primary node, which runs the server's licensing component.
+The four areas of Tableau Server that require redundancy are the file store, repository (pgsql), and gateway processes, along with the primary node, which runs the server's licensing component.
 Because there must always be one active of the repository process, configuring the cluster is a multi-phased procedure that requires the primary Tableau Server to be stopped and restarted at certain points so that settings can take effect.
 For exact steps, see Configure for Failover and Multiple Gateways and Use a Backup Primary.
 See Distributed Requirements as well.

 The minimum supported configuration for high availability is a three-node system.
 This includes a primary server node to run licensing, and two worker nodes to host the main processes.
 You can increase reliability of the system by adding a fourth computer to serve as a backup primary.
 If you run a gateway process on all nodes, it also makes sense to use a load balancer for the gateways.